 So in the meantime, please try to protect yourselves by:

-Keeping hands away from Face;
+- Keeping hands away from face;

-Everyone please keep safe, we care about your wellbeing.
+Everyone please keep safe, we care about your well-being.

-MHC today offers psycho-social rehabilitation services to clients with a mental illness with 1,000 plus current clients.
-Clients range from 16 to 84 years of age.
+MHC provides services to 1,000 plus clients who range from 16 to 84 years of age.
 Since the successful integration, MHC has surpassed the level of service to our client base.
-Through careful planning, strategic partnerships and support of other community agencies, MHC has positioned itself as an integral transparent and necessary agency in Windsor/Essex County.
+Through careful planning, strategic partnerships and support of other community agencies, MHC has positioned itself as an integral transparent and necessary agency in Windsor-Essex.